Belle Meade Links: Architecture

 Now influenced by the automobile, suburbs fulfilled the utopian vision of living in a pastoral setting, but close enough to the city to make a daily commute feasible.
-The houses constructed in Belle Meade Links in 1915 drew largely from from the Arts and Crafts movement that was in fashion at the time.
+The houses constructed in Belle Meade Links in 1915 drew largely from the Arts and Crafts movement that was in fashion at the time.
 During the 1920s and 1930s, Tudor Revival architecture became more dominant (see example left).
 Tudor Revival cottages remained as defining features of Belle Meade Links, typified by steeply pitched roofs, entry porches with a round or Tudor arch, and a large front-facing gable.
 The choice of such Anglophile names as "Windsor, Pembroke, Westover" was perhaps to fit with an “English garden suburb” atmosphere.

 The Belle Meade Links–Harding Academy dispute

 Around 2003, a legal dispute arose over zoning and historic preservation.
 Harding Academy, a private K–8 school, (founded 1971) located just across Windsor Drive from the Belle Meade Links, had become landlocked and needed space for athletic fields.
 School leaders began assembling 3.2 acres for this purpose by purchasing eight houses within Belle Meade Links between Blackburn Avenue and Harding Place.
 They spent about $3.5 million from 1991 to 2003, planning to demolish the houses for athletic fields.
 The school had previously tried to do something similar in 1998 at another park, Parmer Park, seeking permission to reserve a portion of the park for soccer and softball practices and home games in exchange for making improvements, but the measure failed.

 Residents opposed the plan arguing that sports fields, if used for physical education classes and after-school sports, are really an extension of the school rather than a community park.
 They sought a conservation overlay to stop the project in order to protect the neighborhood's historic character.
 Harding secured demolition permits from Metro Codes, but the permits were shortly revoked under the “pending legislation doctrine,” since the overlay was already under consideration.
 Harding sued, claiming the revocations were invalid because the overlay had not yet been enacted.
 A chancery judge ordered the permits reinstated for use as a “park,” though demolition and redevelopment remained subject to overlay restrictions and design review.
 Harding ultimately regained its permits and demolished several houses, but the conservation overlay blocked further redevelopment.
 The land was ultimately used by the school to create "Kever Park" on Blackburn Avenue.
 The park is owned by the school and is closed to the public during school hours.
 As of 2025, the school relies on off-site athletic fields along Highway 70, about a mile away.